 Your pitch: what you should (and shouldn't) include

 A good subject line: Try to sum up the jist of your idea in that line so that when it hits our inbox, we say ‘ooooh’ and open the email.
-Use ‘pitch’, 'Article pitch', 'Feature pitch' etc, so we know that it's a pitch.
+Use ‘pitch’, 'Article pitch', 'Feature pitch' etc in the subject line, so we know that it's a pitch.

 Outline your idea: What do you want to write?
 Who will you talk to?
 What is the broad direction you want to head in with this piece?
 We don’t want the whole piece at this stage, but a few sentences outlining your plan are hugely helpful.